 The DSL will share information with agencies without permission when the law states we can.
-Please see 'Sharing Your Information' booklet produced by Surrey, County, Council and The 7 Golden Rules for Information Sharing poster and Information Sharing - Advice for Practitioners guidance, 2018.
+Please see The 7 Golden Rules for Information Sharing poster and Information Sharing - Advice for Practitioners guidance, 2024.
 Please note that safeguarding concerns relating to children will be retained for 25 years (however if the case is active, then all information will be transferred to the new setting when a child leaves) and records relating to staff allegations will be retained until the person reaches retirement age.